KtaShu/KtaShu/README.md

 - 👋 Hi, My name is Denis Artamonov
+- Worked as a project manager in industrial and civil construction/software development with over 10 years of experience.
-- 👀 I’m interested in Data Science/Computer Vision/Machine Learning
+- 👀 I’m interested in Data Science/Computer Vision/Machine Learning/Civil and Industrial engineering
 - 🌱 I’m currently learning at Yandex.Practicum

 Data Science: